Grounds & Transportation

 Furniture Reuse Program

 The Furniture Reuse Program (FRP) provides the University of Ottawa community with access to used furniture for free by reusing and recycling furniture on campus.
-We believe in redistributing furniture that uOttawa faculties and services no longer need to anyone in need on campus; when items are too old, we donate them to the community, thus eliminating landfill and recycling costs.
+We believe that it is essential to redistribute furniture that is no longer used by uOttawa faculties and services to anyone on campus who needs it.
+We also donate older furniture to the community in order to eliminate landfill and recycling costs.

 Most program donations can be described as either office furniture (chairs, desks, tables, or filing cabinets) or lab furniture (lab tables, shelves, or chairs).